What is Foot Mobilisation and Manipulation Therapy?

 During treatment the joints of the feet are gently taken through their normal passive range of motion.
 This helps to free up any joint stiffness, aiding the body in creating physiological changes to postural alignment, restoring neurological function of joint proprioceptors (balance) and increasing the release of synovial fluid/ lubrication between the joints.
 This gentle, specific and painless technique stimulates the body’s ability to repair and restore itself.

 Foot Mobilisation and Manipulation Therapy begins with regular and intensive treatments for the first month to help treat pain and inflammation.
-Strengthening, stretching and proprioception exercises are then incorporated to ensure that changes made during the sessions are long lasting.
+The implementation of strengthening, stretching and proprioception exercises ensure that changes during the sessions are long lasting.

 Once the inflammation and pain has reduced and you build up strength within the lower limbs and feet, appointments will be less frequent.